My Journey Through Fitness Wearables

 - The "smart" features became distracting

 Look, I know for most people, the notifications and smart features are a pro.
 But for me?
 It was too much.
 I didn't want my wrist buzzing every time someone sent me an email or a Slack message.
+Yes, I know you can adjust the notification settings but with all the additional bells and whistles, came quite a bit of bulk.
+The screen became distracting.
 I wanted a fitness tracker, not a second phone.

 So I stopped wearing it.
 For a while, I just... didn't track anything.
 And honestly, that was fine.
 Until I started getting curious about the stuff that wasn't just activity-based.

 Enter Ultrahuman Ring.
 No subscription.
 Solid metrics.
-I gave it a shot.
+So I gave it a shot.

 What Worked: